asterics/FABI/Documentation/MarkdownManual/Fabi User Manual.md

 Saving the current configuration slots of the FABI system is enabled by clicking **Download all slots** (see Figure 5).
 Here, the entire configuration is downloaded as a single file (.set) to the download-folder of the web browser.
 This file can then be transferred to another computer, and it can be applied to the same or to another FABI device.
 This allows multiple setups (for example for different users or use cases) to be saved on one computer and to be activated with one click.

-*Attention*: When downloading configuration data, the files are stored in the download-folder of the web browser.
+***Attention:*** When downloading configuration data, the files are stored in the download-folder of the web browser.
 It makes sense to move these files to another folder afterwards (and eventually rename them) so that they can be easily found and are not accidentally deleted.

 #### Predefined settings